 We place a strong emphasis on safety in school and encourage children, as well as staﬀ, to report any areas of concern that arise.
 In our most recent parent survey, 100% of parents agreed that our school is a safe environment.
 We have a comprehensive Health and Safety Policy which is reviewed annually.
+We expect all visitors who have access to children to provide photographic evidence of their identity upon arrival to school, as well as their DBS clearance documentation.

 All adults within school are responsible for ensuring the safety of members of the school community.